hamza11235/Learning-j-invariant/README.md

 $j(\tau)=q^{-1}+744+196884q+21493760q^{2} \dots$

 where $q=e^{2\pi i \tau}$.
+See the Wikepedia page [j-invariant]([https://arxiv.org/pdf/2311.02168](https://en.wikipedia.org/wiki/J-invariant) for more information.

 Since this function is unique in the upper-half plane, under certain conditions, one can hope to learn it using neural networks.
 We use a feed-forward neural network, with complex ReLU activation, which acts on each of the real and imaginary parts seperately.
 We setup three loss functions, corresponding to the normalization, holomorphicity and the **SL**(2, $\mathbb{Z}$) invariance.

 The long-term goal is to use neural networks to learn more about modular functions in general, which will have consequences for both mathematics and string theory.